 A service mark is "any word, name, symbol, or device, or any combination thereof," which serves "to identify and distinguish the services of one person...from the services of others and to indicate the source of the services, even if that source is unknown."
 Section 45 of the Trademark Act, 15 USC §1127.
-It is well settled, however, that not all words, designs, or symbols used in the sale or advertising of goods or services function as trademarks or service marks, regardless of an applicant's intent.
+It is well settled, however, that not all words, designs or symbols used in the sale or advertising of goods or services function as trademarks or service marks, regardless of an applicant's intent.
 1 J. McCarthy, McCarthy on Trademarks and Unfair Competition, Section 3:3 (4th ed.
-1997).
+2002).
 Rather, in order to be protected as a valid mark, a designation must create "a separate and distinct commercial impression, which ... performs the trademark function of identifying the source of the [services] to the customers."
 In re Chemical Dynamics, Inc., 839 F.2d 1569, 5 USPQ2d 1828 (Fed.
 Cir.
 1988).
 A term or design does not function as a trademark or service mark unless it is used in a manner which projects to purchasers a single source of the goods or services.
 In re Morganroth, 208 USPQ 284 (TTAB 1980).

-Even if it is clear that the activities recited are services in connection with which a mark may be registered (and we have doubt about whether applicant's provision of its building as a backdrop or background for movies and broadcasts is a service in connection with which applicant may use a mark) and that the applicant provides the recited services, the record must show that the asserted mark actually identifies and distinguishes the recited services and indicates their source.
+Even if it is clear that the activities recited are services in connection with which a mark may be registered (and we have doubt about whether applicant's provision of its building as a backdrop or background for movies and broadcasts is a service in connection with which applicant may register a mark) and that the applicant provides the recited services, the record must show that the asserted mark actually identifies and distinguishes the recited services and indicates their source.
 See In re Universal Oil Products Co., 476 F.2d 653, 177 USPQ 456 (CCPA 1973), aff'g 167 USPQ 245 (TTAB 1970).
 In this regard, it is the perception of the ordinary customer which determines whether the asserted mark functions as a service mark, not the applicant's intent, hope or expectation that it do so.
 See In re Standard Oil Co., 275 F.2d 945, 125 USPQ 227 (CCPA 1960).

 Whether a mark is being used to identify a particular service is a question of fact to be determined on the basis of the specimens as well as other evidence of record.
 In re Advertising and Marketing Development Inc., 821 F.2d 614, 2 USPQ2d 2010 (Fed.
 Cir.
-1987); In re Signal

-Companies, Inc., 228 USPQ 956 (TTAB 1986); and In re Admark, Inc., 214 USPO 302 (TTAB 1982).
+1987); In re Signal Companies, Inc., 228 USPQ 956 (TTAB 1986); and In re Admark, Inc., 214 USPQ 302 (TTAB 1982).

 Subject matter presented for registration as a service mark may be unregistrable because it does not in fact function as a service mark.
-For example, the three-dimensional configuration of a building is registrable only if it is used in such a way that it is or could be perceived as a mark.
-See TMEP Section 1301.02(c).
+For example, the three-dimensional configuration of a building is registrable only if it is used in such a way that it is or could be readily perceived as a mark identifying the source of the services.
+In re Adair, 45 USPQ2d 1211, 1214 (TTAB 1997).
+See also TMEP Section 1301.02(c).
+The mark must be used on the specimens in such a way as to show that there is a direct association between the asserted mark and the services.
 Evidence of such use might include letterhead stationery and the like which show promotion of the building's design as a mark.
 See In re Lean-To Barbecue, Inc., 172 USPQ 151 (TTAB 1971); and In re Master Kleens of America, Inc., 171 USPQ 438 (TTAB 1971).